 Figure 1.
-A map of the Beaufort Sea, which lies offshore of Prudhoe Bay, Alaska.
-This map shows the location of the West Dock and Endicott Island locations where HF radar data will be collected.
-The purple shading shows the coverage area where surface currents will be obtained.
+A map of the surface currents for 00:00 GMT on October 3, 2005, in the Beaufort Sea, which lies offshore of Prudhoe Bay, Alaska.
+This map shows the location of the West Dock and Endicott Island locations from which HF radar data were collected.
+The surface currents are given by the arrows that are color coded by magnitude.
+Wind vectors from meteorological stations at North Star and Endicott are given by the black arrows and the magnitude is given by the scale in the lower right.